joshuapowell/joshuapowell/README.md

 ### 👋  Hello there

-I'm Joshua Powell, a designer, and technologist.
-I love tinkering with electronics, IoT projects, and edge AI/ML.
-Some of my tinkerings have even turned into products.
+I’m Joshua Powell, a designer and engineer.
+I love designing and building tools that help engineers and operators get more done at work.

-I have ten years of experience building and leading teams responsible for the architecture, design, and engineering of software and distributed systems.
+I have fifteen years of experience building and leading teams responsible for the architecture, design, and engineering of software and distributed systems that help organizations work together.

-I was most recently a User Experience Manager for Honeywell Robotics.
+I am currently at Broadcom, where I am a product designer working on various enterprise developer tools.
+Previously, I was a Design Manager at Honeywell Robotics.
 Our work focused on designing for industrial AI, robotics, and voice products.
 I served as Director of a digital creative studio for six years and before that Director of a small digital consultancy.

 <!--
 **joshuapowell/joshuapowell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.